electrikmilk/cherrilang.org/language/variables-constants-globals.md

 const immutable = 5
 ```

 Constants are the implementation of Magic Variables as they cannot be modified.
-When referenced, the output of the action assigned to the constant is used (magic variable), instead of inserting a reference to a variable that the action output has been saved to.
+When referenced, the output of the action assigned to the constant is used (magic variable) instead of inserting a reference to a variable to which the action output has been saved.

 ```ruby
 const immutable = 5